richardphi1618/MQTT-to-GraphQL-Connector-for-SMP/README.md

 ## _#TODO_
- - [ ] add authentication parameters.....
+ - [ ] add authentication parameters for secure MQTT broker access
  - [ ] allow the addition of custom descriptions per topic
  - [ ] automated tag mapping to attributes (may be a seperate project)